jroosenschoon/serialize-me/README.md

 ## Package Structure
 ___

-## Utilities:
+# Utilities
-### Field.py
+## Field.py
-#### What it does?
+### What it does?
 It is a python program that represents and initializes a field in one of the packets.

-#### How it works?
+### How it works?

 The Field.py initializes the name, the size and the value of each field.

-It consists of two function which will be called based on the specified size of the field:

-to_binary() is used to convert the value of a given field into binary

-to_hex() is used to convert the value of a given field into hex
+It consists of two function which will be called based on the specified size of the field.
+The to_binary() function is used to convert value of a given field to binary.
+The to_hex() function is used to convert the value of a given field into hex.

-### Serialize.py
+## Serialize.py
-#### What it does?
+### What it does?
 It builds the actual packet using the dictionary data specified by the users and creates a list of fields.

-#### How it works?
+### How it works?
 It initializes the data as a dictionary, which contains the fields specified by the users.

-It consists of two main functions:

-packetize() takes in all the fields that were specifized through the dictionary variable called data and then converts it into a byte array.

-Another important function in the serialize.py is get_field() which either find and return a specified field that matches one of the elements in the fields array or return none if nothing is found.
+The get_field() function either finds and returns a specified field that matches one of the elements in the fields array or return none if nothing is found.
+Then it consists of two functions that will be to create list of fields.
+The packetize() function takes in all the fields that were specifized through the dictionary variable called data and then converts it into a byte array.

-### SerializeEX.py
+## SerializeEX.py

-#### What it does?
+### What it does?
 It creates a variable called dnc_packet where the dictionary of packet is being sent to the Serialize.py

-#### How it works?
+### How it works?
-As shown below the data is represented in a dictionary format and the data is passed as a parameter to the Serialize function present in the serialize.py program.
+The data is represented in a dictionary format and the data is passed as a parameter to the Serialize function present in the serialize.py program.

+There could different formats of the dictionary.
+One format could be where the user specifies the size of the field and the value of the field, like `"name": (size, value)`.
+The second format could be where the user only specifies the size and the value defaults to 0, i.e., `"name": (size)`.
+The third format would be that a user can choose to neither size nor value, i.e., `"name": ()`, and the default values for size becomes 1 bit and value becomes 0.

+A size can be a number that defaults to the number of bits or it could be a string like "2b" or "2B".

+## test_new_deserialize.py

+### What it does?
+This python program passes a packet and a dictionary data to the new_deserialize.py file.

+### How it works?
+We create a variable named pack and assign it to value returned by the Deserialize function with a packet, a formatting dictionary as its two parameters.

+Let us look at a detailed description of the second parameter:
+The dictionary formatting is represented in the form of a name field containing three values i.e., number of bytes, formatting string and variable.
+For clarification, an example of name field with the 3 values would be `'qcnt': ('1B','','Questions')`.
+The formatting string is implemented to give users different static options like a HOST domain or an IPv4.
+A variable is used as the third value of the name field so that the user will have the option to pass multiple questions to a DNS and/or get multiple answers for a value without any issues.

+## new_deserialize.py

+### What it does?
+This function deserializes gets the information of packet and data from the test_new_deserialize.py program and itterates through those values to display them in the correct and specificied format, like IPv4, IPv6 or HOST.

+### How it works?
+The init function initializes the packet, data, fields array, variables array and also calls a private function readPacket().

+The readPacket() function iterates through all the parameters passed by test_new_deserialize.py program.
+If it finds a dictionary parameter, then function understands that the value is a variable and that it should be itterated using a for loop.
+If it is not a dictionary, we do not use any loop to read it.

+read_bit_string() reads the bit string value, like 1B, in the given in the dictionary data parameter and returns a the integer size and the format of bit string.
+If an empty bit string value is passed then the function returns 1 as the size for a bit with no formatting and no variable.

+The handle_custom_formatting() is a function that decides whether the bits are going to be formatted in IPv4, IPv6 or HOST.

+The get_field() function is used to save all an array of data, like an array of answers, as a field.